neuronsimulator/nrn/docs/dev/gpu-testing.rst

 This can be helpful to confirm that compute kernels are really being launched on the GPU.
+Substrings such as ``solve_interleaved1``, ``solve_interleaved2``,
+``nrn_cur_`` and ``nrn_state_`` in these kernel names indicate that the computationally heavy parts of the simulation are indeed being executed on the GPU.
 This test dataset is extremely small, so you should not pay much attention to the simulation time in this case.

 .. note::
    The kernel names, which start with ``nvkernel__ZN10coreneuron`` above, are implementation details of the OpenACC or OpenMP implementation being used.
+   They can also depend on whether you use MOD2C or NMODL to translate MOD files.
    If you want to do any more sophisticated profiling then you should use a profiling tool such as Caliper that can access the well-defined human-readable names for these kernels that NEURON and CoreNEURON define.